-- Read chapter 2 from the book 'Change as collaborative play'. - View the presentation 'Exploring playing fields' on the website. - Watch the video clips 'Did you now in 2028' and 'Socialnomics' on the website at 'Exploring the playing field'.
+- Watch the video lecture about the 'Exploring the playing field' on the website - Read chapter 1 'Exploring the playing field' from the book 'Change as collaborative play'. - View the presentation 'Exploring playing fields' on the website. - Watch the video clips 'Did you now in 2028' and 'Socialnomics' on the website at 'Exploring the playing field'.
 Ask yourself how these developments affect your future and organization. - Make an inventory of the changes in the environment of a known or own organization.
 Use the presentation with environment changes available on the website. - View the study questions on the website 'Exploring the playing field' and find out how these questions can help you to get a better picture of the playing field of your organization or university. - Watch the movie 'The Economics of Happiness'.
 The movie shows a world of further globalization in which large enterprises are given space.
 In addition, the world is being shown by people who argue in favor of small-scale operations and strengthening the local economy.
 It is a beautiful movie about the impact of large companies, the role of politics and the significance of the local economy and communities and how the playing field influences our living environment.
 What does this movie teach you about developments on the playing field and the tensions that these may cause?